trinodb/trino/presto-docs/src/main/sphinx/optimizer/pushdown.rst

 * using a connector without pushdown support for the specific function

-As a result, the explain plan shows the ``Aggregate`` operation being performed by Presto.
-This is a clear sign that now pushdown to the remote data source is not performed, and instead Presto performs the aggregate processing.
+As a result, the explain plan shows the ``Aggregate`` operation being performed by Trino.
+This is a clear sign that now pushdown to the remote data source is not performed, and instead Trino performs the aggregate processing.

 .. code-block:: text